Neuromodulation systems

 Stakeholder Type

 A wide variety of interventions can change cognitive function.
 Some are behavioural, including exercise, meditation, sleep hygiene or cognitive training.
 More targeted approaches include drugs and nutritional supplements, such as the attention-boosting drugs methylphenidate and modafinil, initially developed to treat cognition-limiting disorders.
-At present, however, the most widely discussed strategies involve brain stimulation via electromagnetic fields: transcranial magnetic stimulation (TMS), transcranial direct current stimulation (tDCS) and Deep Brain Stimulation (DBS).
+At present, however, the most widely discussed strategies involve brain stimulation via electromagnetic fields: transcranial magnetic stimulation (TMS), transcranial direct-current stimulation (tDCS) and deep brain stimulation (DBS).

 Future Horizons: